-Text and Calculator: The text for Physics 101 is Physics for Scientists and Engineers $3^{rd}$ Edition by Fishbane, Gasiorowicz and Thornton.
-This course will cover the material contained in Chapters 1 - 13 of this text.
+Text and Calculator: The text for Physics 102 is Physics for Scientists and Engineers $3^{rd}$ Edition by Fishbane, Gasiorowicz and Thornton.
+This course will cover the material contained in Chapters 21 - 34 of this text, not necessarily in sequence, so be sure to note the order of topics on the syllabus.